afarvardin/dauphine_tunis/final_project/README.md

 ## Bonus
 This week's delivery (Nov 13-17) has a 10% extra grade.

-**Note:** Those Students who were absent during the course are considered knowledgable students and they do not receive this bonus.
+**Note:** Those Students who were absent during the course are considered as knowledgable students and they do not receive this bonus.

 Contact me if you have any questions via: